Selective high schools and opportunity class placement procedures

 After completing the test, potential malpractice could also be identified through post-test statistical analysis on individual student results, pairs and groups of students in the same test centre venues.
 The analysis compares, but is not limited to:

-• the similarity of response patterns between two or more students
+• the similarity of response patterns between 2 or more students

-• performance on one test paper in comparison to performance on the other test papers.
+• performance on one test in comparison to performance on the other tests.

 A malpractice panel reviews each potential malpractice case and considers all available evidence.
-Where malpractice is confirmed, the panel will inform parents and/or carers.
+Where malpractice is confirmed, the Selective Education unit will inform parents and/or carers.
 Students will not be offered placement and their outcome advice will be withheld.
 Parents and/or carers will be advised of an appeal process (refer to section 6.1) should they wish to appeal the decision.

 Parents and/or carers can submit a request for illness/misadventure (see definitions) in situations where:

-• a student’s performance was negatively affected on the day of the test
+• negatively affected a student’s performance on the day of the test

-• a student missed the test because of a medical condition or other incident (for example, Sorry Business or other bereavement).
+• a student missed the test or part of the test due to another incident (for example, Sorry Business or other bereavement)

 • any other evidence that covers the test day.